 Has filming started?

 Stranger Things Season 2 filming is currently underway.
 Director Shawn Levy told Collider on November 8th that “we started filming today”.
 For his episodes (three and four), “I am going to start prepping right around Thanksgiving and I’ll be filming my episodes through December and January.”
+Montgomery confirmed that the show will finish filming this coming April, and that several of the initial episodes are finished and edited.

 M. Night Shyamalan registering some interest in getting behind the camera for an episode.
 Speaking to Digital Spy, Shyamalan mentioned that he’d worked with The Duffer Brothers before on TV show Wayward Pines, and wouldn’t hesitate to work with them again, potentially on Stranger Things 2.
 “My boys who do Stranger Things, they did Wayward Pines for me.
 They were round my house and I was like, ‘Well, you can hire me back guys!’”